 The Kingston-wide Health Research Institute is a legally-incorporated entity with charitable status and approved for the purposes of Scientific Research and Experimental Development Credits;

 Patients, families and staff contribute to medical education in all areas of KHSC through participation in Competency-Based Medical Education.

 In 2018-19, TOGETHER WiTH PATIENTS AND FAMILIES we will:

-KHSC meets commitments to support the creation of the Kingston-wide Health Research Institute
+Meet commitments to support the launch of the Queen's Health Partners Research Institute (QHPRI);

 How are we doing?

 Quarterly results will be shared as they become available.
 Check back soon!